-□ Copy of Identification Pages of Your Passport (front and back) showing your current passport number, expiration date, your complete name, and date of birth.
-Also, passports of all family members traveling with you.
+□ Copy of Identification Pages of Your Passport showing your current passport number, expiration date, your complete name, and date of birth.
+Also, passports of all family members who will need a dependent I-20.

-□ Letter of Credit from your bank or your sponsor's bank (dated within the last six months) to assure that funds are available for all academic expenses (tuition, books, computer, etc.) and personal expenses (living, housing, medical/insurance, transportation, etc.) for the first year of your program.
+□ Letter of Credit from your bank or your sponsor's bank (dated within the last six months) to assure that funds are available for all academic expenses (tuition, books, computer, etc.) and personal expenses (room and board, medical/insurance, transportation, etc.) for the first year of your program.